Architectural Salvage of Greensboro

 For more information call 336-389-9118 or email us.

 *Volunteer S.W.A.T (Saving Worn Architectural Treasures) Teams retrieve materials from historic buildings before they are demolished.
 Volunteers receive credit toward the purchase of salvaged materials.
 Work sessions are held to prepare items for the showroom and to organize the warehouse.
-They occur the Tuesday evening (usually starting at 5:30) before the 1st and 3rd Saturdays of the month.
 Visit the Events page for upcoming work sessions.